inlets/inlets.dev/blog/_posts/2020-11-06-hybrid-cloud-with-inlets.md

 ## Wrapping up

-This tutorial gives us a short introduction on how inlets PRO can help us to build a hybrid cloud between existing servers and public cloud.
+This tutorial gives us a short introduction on how inlets Pro can help us to build a hybrid cloud between existing servers and public cloud.
 As a cheaper, easier alternative to a data-center uplink or managed product like AWS Direct Connect or Azure Express Route it is a very lightweight, but powerful, tool to bring your on-prem services to a cloud workload.

 For the example we chose WordPress, but the same technique can be applied to any other applications that use TCP traffic.